Markets in Cadiz

 Mercado Central de Abastos is Cadiz's premier market.
 Built in 1838, this neoclassical building features 173 stalls selling fresh Atlantic seafood, payoyo cheese from the Sierra, and Iberian cured meats.
 The Gastronomic Corner has tapas bars where you can enjoy what you've bought.

-Yes, every Sunday morning the streets surrounding Mercado Central de Abastos transform into a flea market selling antiques, vintage items, hand-painted ceramics, vinyl records, and collectibles.
-It runs from 9am to 2pm.
+Yes, every Sunday morning the streets surrounding Mercado Central de Abastos transform into a flea market selling antiques, vintage items, hand-painted ceramics, vinyl records, and collectables.
+It runs from 9 am to 2 pm.

 The Mercado Central accepts cards at most stalls.
 However, the Sunday flea market vendors primarily take cash only - bring euros in small denominations for the best bargaining position.